YasserHassan03/RISCV-CPU/personal statements/Yasser.md

 I was also a lead in adding nops to the pdf assmebly file to allow our pipeline program to be tested.

 We added nops for two reasons: data hazards and control hazards.
 We had Control hazards whenever we did a branch or a jump, so we always added two nops straight after to ensure that jump/branch had enough time to reach the PCsrc logic and return to PC counter before another instruction is read in.
 Whereas Data hazards appeared whenever we tried accessing/fetching from a register which hadn't finished it's write cycle yet.

+Initially, there was confusion about number of nops and I missed out a few of them but on going through it again, these were all fixed.

 ## Reflection